-Using Victoria as an example, from 1 July 2017 first home buyers purchasing properties valued below \$600,000 will be exempt from paying stamp duty.
+Using Victoria as an example, first home buyers purchasing properties valued below \$600,000 will be exempt from paying stamp duty.
 In addition, first home purchases between \$600,000 and \$750,000 will receive a concession applied on a sliding scale.
 It will be available for both new and established home purchases.